Brainboard's documentation

 It also depends on the offering you have the information manipulated and stored are not the same.

-Please refer to the pricing page if you want to understand all the possibilities you have to use Brainboard.
+Please refer to the if you want to understand all the possibilities you have to use Brainboard.

 With the self-hosted version, all your information are stored within your infrastructure.
 Brainboard has no access to it